Chromosome condensation

 Chromosome condensation refers to the process by which dispersed interphase chromatin is transformed into a set of compact, rod-shaped structures during mitosis and meiosis (Figure 1).

 The term "chromosome condensation" has long been used in biology.
-However, it is now increasingly recognized that mitotic chromosome condensation proceeds through mechanisms distinct from those governing "condensation" in physical chemistry (e.g., gas-to-liquid phase transitions) or the formation of "biomolecular condensates" in cell biology.
-Consequently, some researchers have argued that the term "chromosome condensation" may be misleading in this context.
-For this reason, alternative terms such as "chromosome assembly" or "chromosome formation" are also commonly used.
+However, it is now increasingly recognized that mitotic chromosome formation proceeds through mechanisms distinct from those underlying "condensation" in physical chemistry, such as gas-to-liquid phase transitions, and from those underlying the formation of biomolecular condensates in cell biology.
+Consequently, it has been argued that the term "chromosome condensation" may be misleading in this context.
+For this reason, alternative terms such as "chromosome assembly" or "chromosome formation" are now also commonly used.

 Processes of chromosome condensation

 From DNA to chromosomes

 A diploid human cell contains 46 chromosomes: 22 pairs of autosomes (22 × 2) and one pair of sex chromosomes (XX or XY).
 The total length of DNA within a single nucleus reaches ~2 m.
 These DNA molecules are initially wrapped around histones to form nucleosomes, which are further compacted into chromatin fibers, commonly referred to as 30-nm fibers.
 During interphase, these fibers are confined within the nucleus, which has a diameter of only ~10–20 um.
 During mitosis, chromatin is reorganized into a set of rod-shaped structures (i.e., mitotic chromosomes) that can be individually distinguished under a microscope.

 This transformation was first described meticulously in the late 19th century by the German cytologist Walther Flemming.
 Originally, the term "chromosome" referred specifically to these highly condensed mitotic structures, although its meaning has since broadened (see chromosome).

 In mitotic chromosomes of higher eukaryotes, DNA is compacted lengthwise by a factor of ~10,000.
 For example, human chromosome 8 contains a DNA molecule about 50 mm long, yet it is folded into a metaphase chromosome only ~5 um in length.
 This degree of compaction is comparable to folding a 600-meter-long thread (the height of the Tokyo Skytree) into the size of an AA battery.